Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/boolean-arrays.md

    >>> plt.scatter(x, y, marker=',', s=1)
    <matplotlib.collections.PathCollection object at ...>

-If we want to show only those x values that are positive, we could easily do this by modifying the ``linspace`` call that created ``x``.
-But what if we want to show only those ``y`` values that are positive?
+If we want to show only those :math:`x` values that are positive, we could easily do this by modifying the ``linspace`` call that created ``x``.
+But what if we want to show only those :math:`y` values that are positive?
 The only way to do this is to select them using a mask:

 .. plot::
    :context: close-figs